GeoscienceAustralia/ptha/propagation/SWALS/examples/nthmp/BP06/README.md

 Comparisons with models and data in the literature do not consistently show better agreement with one or other dataset, but there is considerable variation between models.
 The reasons are not clear, but several factors likely contribute.

-One factor is that alternative approaches are used to define the wave forcing in this problem.
+* The wave forcing in this problem can be defined several ways.
 Some studies use empirical wavemaker data.
-Others specify an initial solitary wave (as herein).
-Others adapt the measured wave time-series to specify a boundary condition.
+Others specify an initial solitary wave (as for FUNWAVE herein).
+Others adapt the measured wave time-series to specify a boundary condition (as for SWALS herein).

-Another factor is that solitary waves feature both dispersion and nonlinearity.
-Thus they are not well represented with shallow water models (used in many studies).
-Some shallow water models can emulate the physical dispersion with numerical dispersion by deliberately using a coarse grid (e.g. [Tolkova, 2014](https://doi.org/10.1007/s00024-014-0825-8)).
-Yet even when this problem is approached with more complicated physics (i.e. dispersive or 3D models), we see reports of good agreement in case A for some models using the NTHMP dataset (e.g. SELFE in the [NTHMP 2011 workshop report](https://nws.weather.gov/nthmp/documents/nthmpWorkshopProcMerged.pdf)), and for other models using the alternative runup dataset (e.g. [Choi et al., 2007](https://doi.org/10.1016/j.coastaleng.2007.02.001), [Ma et al., 2019](https://doi.org/10.1080/19942060.2019.1642960)).
+* The experiment involves solitary waves, which feature both dispersion and nonlinearity.
+They are not well represented with shallow water models (used in many studies), although some shallow water models can emulate physical dispersion by deliberately using a coarse grid (e.g. [Tolkova, 2014](https://doi.org/10.1007/s00024-014-0825-8)).
+However, even when this problem is approached with more complicated physics (i.e. dispersive or 3D models), we see reports of good agreement for some models using the NTHMP dataset (e.g. SELFE in the [NTHMP 2011 workshop report](https://nws.weather.gov/nthmp/documents/nthmpWorkshopProcMerged.pdf)), and for other models using the alternative runup dataset (e.g. [Choi et al., 2007](https://doi.org/10.1016/j.coastaleng.2007.02.001), [Ma et al., 2019](https://doi.org/10.1080/19942060.2019.1642960)).

-Because it isn't clear to the author which dataset should be used, herein we compare the model with both sets of data.
+Because it is unclear which dataset should be used, both are included below.

 ## Reference FUNWAVE model, without dispersion, using analytical forcing